andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 22 (Colin Baker)</sub>

 Oh dear, where to start?
-It’s horrifying watching poor whimsical Patrick Troughton forced into the grimdark circus that is the Colin Baker years, but at the same time, it’s Patrick Troughton.
-He’s back!
+It's horrifying watching poor whimsical Patrick Troughton forced into the grimdark circus that is the Colin Baker years, but at the same time, it's Patrick Troughton.
+He's back!
 With Jamie!
 Which is delightful!
 But what a waste!

 Story 141; 3 episodes - The Two Doctors